Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

-If $\Sigma$ is connected then it is countable.
-As a matter of fact, such a $\Sigma$ can be written as a countable union of finite subsets.
+If $\Sigma$ is connected, then it is countable.
+As a matter of fact, such a $\Sigma$ can be written as a~countable union of finite subsets.

-Axioms (CSC-4) and (CSC-5) offer an easy way to define orientation of CSCs.
-Axiom (CSC-5) allows to choose a cyclic order $[v_0,e_0,v_1,e_1,\dots,v_{n-1},e_{n-1}]$ on every face neighbourhood $\Nb(f)$ where $[x_1,\dots,x_k]$ denotes sequences $(x_1,\dots,x_k)$ modulo cyclic permutations.
+Axioms (CPM-4) and (CPM-5) offer an easy way to define orientation of CPMs.
+Axiom (CPM-5) allows to choose a cyclic order $[v_0,e_0,v_1,e_1,\dots,v_{n-1},e_{n-1}]$ on every face neighbourhood $\Nb(f)$ where $[x_1,\dots,x_k]$ denotes sequences $(x_1,\dots,x_k)$ modulo cyclic permutations.
 Since $n\geq 2$ by assumption, this cyclically ordered set has at least 4 elements.
-Therefore there exists exactly two cyclic orders on $\Nb(f)$ satisfying (CSC-5).
-(If we didn't include the vertices into $\Nb(f)$ we would be in trouble with the 2-gons.)
-Similarly, (CSC-4) allows to choose among the two possible cyclic orders on every vertex neighbourhood $\Nb(v)$.
+Therefore, there exists exactly two cyclic orders on $\Nb(f)$ satisfying (CPM-5).
+(If we did not include the vertices into~$\Nb(f)$, we would be in trouble with the 2-gons.)
+Similarly, (CPM-4) allows to choose among the two possible cyclic orders on every vertex neighbourhood $\Nb(v)$.

 \begin{defi} Let $\bra v,f\ket$ be a site.
-Cyclic orders $[f_0,e_0,f_1,e_1,\dots,f_{m-1},e_{m-1}]$ of $\Nb(v)$ and $[v_0,e_0,v_1,e_1,\dots,v_{n-1},e_{n-1}]$ of $\Nb(f)$ are called compatible if the predecessor and successor edges $e_p<f<e_s$ of $f$ in $\Nb(v)$ and the predecessor and successor edges $e'_p<v<e'_s$ of $v$ in $\Nb(f)$ are related by $e'_p=e_s$ and $e'_s=e_p$.
-Otherwise (i.e., if $e'_p=e_p$ and $e'_s=e_s$) they are called incompatible.
+Cyclic orders $[f_0,e_0,f_1,e_1,\dots,f_{m-1},e_{m-1}]$ of $\Nb(v)$ and $[v_0,e_0,v_1,e_1,\dots,v_{n-1},e_{n-1}]$ of $\Nb(f)$ are called compatible if the predecessor and successor edges $e_p<f<e_s$ of $f$ in $\Nb(v)$ and the predecessor and successor edges $e'_p<v<e'_s$ of $v$ in~$\Nb(f)$ are related by $e'_p=e_s$ and $e'_s=e_p$.
+Otherwise \big(i.e., if $e'_p=e_p$ and $e'_s=e_s$\big), they are called incompatible.

 A system of cyclic orders given on all vertex and face neighbourhoods of $\Sigma$ is called an orientation if for every site $\bra v,f\ket$ on $\Sigma$ the cyclic orders of $\Nb(v)$ and $\Nb(f)$ are compatible.
-A CSC $\Sigma$ is called orientable if it has an orientation. \end{defi}
+A~CPM $\Sigma$ is called orientable if it has an orientation. \end{defi}